22 Jun The Space Above the Closet

 I guess I should start from the beginning.
 Okay, well… right.
 The space above the closet.

-Remember how I said my room is roughly 9 foot by 12 foot?
-Well, it’s arranged so that one entire 12 foot long wall is used up by bookshelves and a small desk, and on the opposite wall there’s a single bed (it’s actually pretty comfy with a topper on it, honestly).
+Remember how I said my room is roughly 9 feet by 12 feet?
+Well, it’s arranged so that one entire 12-foot long wall is used up by bookshelves and a small desk, and on the opposite wall there’s a single bed (it’s actually pretty comfy with a topper on it, honestly).
 Anyway, the closet is basically just a large wooden box that fills the space between the end of the bed and the wall where the door is.
 All of this is mostly irrelevant except I can’t explain the space above the closet without a clear image of how the room is set up.

 Now, the closet was built in such a way that it’s not quite as tall as the room.
 As a result, there’s a narrow space between the top of the closet and the ceiling – it’s wide enough that you could store books there, I guess.
 Or extra blankets or something.
 But nothing much more than that.